AaTekle/monte_carlo/README.md

-## Monte Carlo Simulation - JPMorgan Stock Price Prediction
+## Monte Carlo Simulation - JPMorgan Chase & Co.
+Stock Price Prediction

 I used Monte Carlo simulations to predict the future performance of the JPMorgan Chase & Co stock price, applying Monte Carlo simulations to JPMorgan Chase's stock price and evaluating the model's performance using statistical error metrics (MSE and MAE).